 - Note: free of alcohol and genetically modified organisms (GMOs)

 Other ingredients include purified water, lipids from sunflower lecithin, glycerin, natural flavors, stevia, and potassium sorbate.

-The blackberry flavored OLLY Sleep gummies also contain chamomile, passionflower, and lemon balm extracts, as well as L-theanine, an amino acid that may help with relaxation.
-The label advises people to take two gummies about 30 minutes before going to bed.
+The elderberry flavored OLLY Sleep gummies also contain chamomile, passionflower, and lemon balm extracts, as well as L-theanine, an amino acid that may help with relaxation.

 Other ingredients include glucose syrup, beet sugar, water, gelatin, natural flavors, critic acid, coloring from carrot and blueberry juice, pectin, vegetable oil, and carnauba wax.